How to Configure a Shared Local Database and Improve Performance Using SQL Server Across Multiple Brokers

 Product: Thinfinity Workspace Versions: 7 and later Introduction Welcome to the VirtualUI Sessions configuration guide for Thinfinity Workspace.
 This concise guide provides the instructions to ensure the successful configuration of VirtualUI ...

-• Configure Single Sign-On in using RADIUS
+• Configure Single Sign-On Using RADIUS

 Product: Thinfinity Workspace Version: 7 and above RADIUS (Remote Authentication Dial-In User Service) is a networking protocol used for centralized authentication, authorization, and accounting (AAA) for remote access services.
 It enables secure ...

-• How to Create your First RDP Connection using Thinfinity as a Jump Server
+• How to Create Your First RDP Connection Using Thinfinity as a Jump Server

 Introduction Welcome to this comprehensive guide designed to facilitate the setup of your initial RDP connection using Thinfinity® Workspace.
-Within this guide, we'll provide a detailed walkthrough on configuring Thinfinity® Workspace as a jump ...
+Within this guide, we'll provide a detailed walkthrough on configuring Thinfinity Workspace as a jump ...

 Product: Thinfinity Workspace Version: 7 and above PingID SAML (Security Assertion Markup Language) enables single sign-on (SSO) by acting as an identity provider (IDP), allowing users to authenticate once with PingID and securely access multiple ...